angular/angular/aio/content/guide/angular-compiler-options.md

 }
 ```

-For more informaton, see the [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).
+For more information, see the [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).

 ## Template options